 In case you haven’t gotten your Franchise Disclosure Document (“FDD”) yet, they’re wonderfully dense reading material.
 Weighing in at 150-300+ pages of Size 12 Times New Roman, FDDs are some of the largest contracts in existence.
 Some of the content within them is boilerplate.
 However, the majority of the terms are specific to the individual franchise.
 Then, throw a 30-60+ page Franchise Agreement on top of that, and you’ve got some great reading.
 Hope you like non-fiction and “legalese.”

-At Barber Power Law Group, we represent many franchisors.
+At our firm, we represent many franchisors.
 Naturally, we’ve drafted over 100 FDDs and reviewed over 300 of them for franchisees like yourself.
 We know where to look and what to look for.
 Let us take care of reviewing your FDD and Franchise Agreement.